Upload your Word document or text file (1KB to 2MB only):

 4. Title Case

-Title Case capitalizes the first letter of every significant word in a sentence.
-It excludes minor words like articles (a, an, the), prepositions (of, to, by), and conjunctions (and, or, but) unless they are the first or last word in the sentence.
+Title Case capitalizes the first letter of every significant word in a title, excluding small words like articles and prepositions unless they start or end the sentence.
+This style is ideal for titles, branding, and headings to convey formality and emphasis.

 5. Inverse Case